Pearson-Higher-Ed/design/c/buttons/v2.1.2-beta.1/index.md

       __Destructive actions may be affirmative actions__

       In some situations, destructive actions such as "delete" or “leave” may be affirmative actions.
-For example, when a student attempts to leave the page in the middle of a quiz, and is asked to confirm if the student acknowledges the consequences of leaving the page at this point.
-Since prior to seeing the modal, the student clicks on the “Exit” button indicates that the student desires to leave the page, so the “leave” button should be placed on the right to help the student continue with the process as expected.
+For example, a student is shown a modal to confirm that he/she acknowledges the consequences of leaving the page in the middle of a quiz.
+The fact that the modal is triggered by the student as he clicks on the “Exit” button implies a desires to leave the page.
+In this case, the "leave" button is considered an affirmative action.

     contents: